sikaeducation/curriculum/courses/401/standards/build-non-relational-apis/topics/http-cors/README.md

 ![Image of a cross-origin error](assets/cors-error.png)

 * Do not install browser plug-ins that disables cross-origin restrictions.
-The browser's cross-origin restrictions protect you from a type of attack called "Cross-Site Scripting" (XSS).
+The browser's cross-origin restrictions protect you from a type of attack called Cross-Site Scripting, or XSS.

 ## Additional Resources